Hypnosis to stop smoking today

 Sick of the smell, the cost, the hassle?
 Are you out of breath at the top of the stairs and feeling older than you should?
 Tired of being the social outcast, forced to bundle up against the cold and snow just so you can grab a smoke outside by the dumpsters?
 Hate having to make a special run to the store for more cigarettes?
 Have your kids given you the sad, pleading eyes and begged you to quit?
 Has your doctor given you that disapproving frown and reminded you how bad smoking is for your health?
 Has it gotten too expensive?
 Are you simply tired of being controlled by your smoking habit?
+Is it time for hypnosis to stop smoking?

 My parents and sister were “die-hard” smokers.
 My Dad was born in 1928, started smoking when he was a teen and that was reinforced when he served in the Navy.
 I remember him telling stories of when the ship would come in to port, how the cigarette company reps would be there to greet the sailors coming off the ship with free cigarettes.